allebb/pirrot/README.md

 * Ability to trigger repeater transmission using VOX (voice activation) or COR (carrier signal from radio to trigger a PTT relay).
 * Optional recording of received transmissions (disabled by default).
 * Optional automatic nightly backups and archiving of audio recordings to a remote server (FTP and FTPS supported).
-* Automatically purge old recording from the SD card (keeping that SD card from getting full).
+* Automatically purge old recordings from the SD card (keeping that SD card from getting full).
 * Optional integration with GPS hardware for "field" or "mobile" operations, ensuring the RPi has accurate time (using the atomic clocks from GPS satellites).
 * Optional weather report broadcasts for a specified location (requires an internet connection and a free [OpenWeatherMap account](https://openweathermap.org/) API key)
-* Optional Google Text-To-Speech functionality for translatable broadcasts and generating synthesised weather report broadcasts (requires an internet connection and a [Google Cloud](https://console.cloud.google.com/?pli=1)  API Key)
+* Optional Google Text-To-Speech functionality for translatable broadcasts and generating synthesized weather report broadcasts (requires an internet connection and a [Google Cloud](https://console.cloud.google.com/?pli=1)  API Key)
-* Ability to dispatch a web hook when the repeater is activated (requires an internet connection) - We call this feature "Tripwire".
+* Ability to dispatch a webhook when the repeater is activated (requires an internet connection) - We call this feature "Tripwire".
-* Ability to optionally delay the transmission of a received simplex messages for a configurable time period.
+* Ability to optionally delay the transmission of received simplex messages for a configurable time period.
-* Ability to set a custom courtesy tone on end of transmission.
+* Ability to set a custom courtesy tone on the end of transmission.

 See the full list of configuration items on the [CONFIGURATION page](CONFIGURATION.md).